eyjohn/evdev.me/_posts/2019-07-07-making-this-website-with-jekyll.md

 ![Screen shot of jekyll new website]({{ "/assets/posts/making-this-website-with-jekyll/jekyll_new_screenshot.png" | relative_url }})
 {:refdef}

-Now that they boilerplate is out of the way, I can start personalising it.
+Now that the boilerplate is out of the way, I can start personalising it.

 ## Customising the website